 The Teflon Bushing in Steinway Pianos– A Failed ExperimentIf there was one quality that marked the early days of Steinway & Sons, it was the family company’s inherent desire to invent, tweak and improve the quality of their pianos.
-This led to famous innovations and improvements to grand piano design that continues to be standard a century later.
+This led to famous innovations and improvements to the grand piano design that continues to be standard a century later.
 Almost all of the company’s patents were filed during these first years.
 The study of the lineage of the modern grand piano is a fascinating one, filled with stories of both success and failure.
 The ‘Teflon Era’ will forever remain an infamous time for Steinway & Sons, but one that forced the industry to adopt new ideas and parts.

 Increased Competition – Attempted Innovation